fischer23/MC-testing-by-betting/README.md

 Results folder:              Contains the above mentioned .rda files and all plots shown in the paper.

+Appendix folder:             Contains the additional simulations provided in Appendix F of the paper.

 Multiple testing folder:     Contains the code for the follow up paper "Multiple testing with anytime-valid Monte-Carlo p-values".

 ### References for the real data analyses